 Sarita Schoenebeck |

 I received my PhD in Human-Centered Computing in the School of Interactive Computing at Georgia Tech where I was advised by Dr. Amy Bruckman.
 During my graduate work, I interned with HP Lab's Social Computing group and Microsoft Research's Social Media Group.
 I received my MS from the School of Information at UC Berkeley and my BA from Dartmouth College in Computer Engineering.
 I am half Indian and half Australian.
+I played college tennis and I now play middle aged pickleball.

 Teaching